 I’m a California girl with Midwest values living in the South: a Wonderwegian.
 Home is where my heart is– family, books, and music.
 If I could name a hometown, it’d be Wonderland.

 While experiencing the typical adventures of growing up, I called several places in both San Diego and Santa Cruz counties “home.”
 In high school I began writing seriously, finishing a novel-length manuscript a year between the ages of fifteen and seventeen.

 At seventeen years old, I worked part-time during the day and took night courses at the local community college four evenings a week, as well as worked on the “Writing for Children and Teenagers” correspondence course through the Institute of Children’s Literature.
 I graduated with an Associate in Arts and Sciences, completed the ICL study course, and had four first drafts of novels written by the time I was nineteen.

 I’ve lived on the Alabama Gulf Coast since 1996, and after a break from writing during much of my twenties, I’ve devoted time to the craft since 2005.
-I’ve sold several non-fiction articles that have published in magazines such as TALL and The Ensign.
+I’ve sold several non-fiction articles that have published in national and international magazines.
 I was elected president of Mobile Writers Guild in May of 2011 and served two terms from 2011-2013, and have been the Mobile area Local Liaison for SCBWI since 2012.
 I also volunteer with the local chapter of International Reading Association’s annual Young Author events.

 Two young adult novels, Fortitude (historical) and Corroded (contemporary), released in 2016 by Anaiah Press’s Surge imprint.

 My current project is a historical Gothic family saga series for adults, with romance and horror elements.

 When I’m not reading, writing, browsing bookstores/libraries, or homeschooling, I can often be found knitting or attending concerts.